Ontario - Great Lakes and Wilderness Wonders

 Killarney - Timmins

 Today we continue north to Timmins, an area rich in minerals, especially gold.
 It also has beautiful scenes with over 500 lakes and rivers, majestic forest and rocky terrain.
-We stay at the Senator Hotel (4T) or Hampton Inn by Hilton Timmins (4T) in Timmins.
+We stay in Timmins, a small city deeply rooted in aboriginal and European cultures.

 Timmins - Sault Ste Marie